flatironinstitute/nemos/CONTRIBUTING.md

 In order to contribute, you will need to do the following:

 1) Create your own branch
-2) Make sure that tests pass
+2) Make sure that tests pass and code coverage is maintained
 3) Open a Pull Request

 The NeMoS package follows the [GitHub Flow](https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy#github-flow-branch-strategy) workflow.
 In essence, this means no one is allowed to push to the `main` branch and all development happens in separate feature branches that are then merged into `main` once we have determined they are ready.
-When enough changes have accumulated, we put out a new release, adding a new tag which increments the version number, and uploading the new release to PyPI.
+When enough changes have accumulated, we put out a new release, adding a new tag which increments the version number, and upload the new release to PyPI.

 #### Creating a development environment